NIGMS/NIGMS-Sandbox/README.md

    + :seedling:[Proteome Quantification](https://github.com/NIGMS/Proteome-Quantification) - University of Arkansas for Medical Sciences

-*After completing this learning path, you should be comfortable analyzing bioinformatics data on the command line in a cloud environment and integrating -omics data to understand biological insight including normalize protemoics data, peform differential abundance analysis, interpret statistical results, visualize proteomics data, perform quality control on proteomics data, manage missing values in proteomics data, run and manage computational biology software within containerized cloud environments, prepare protein and ligand 3D structures for computational docking simulations, visualize and analyze molecular interactions and docking results using PyMOL, Generate 3D molecular structures from 2D chemical representations using cheminformatics tools, customize docking parameters and troubleshoot docking calculations for complex proteins and ligands, differentiate non-covalent interactions in protein-ligand binding, understand machine learning concepts, apply machine learning models to biomedical data,  create interactive learning resources within Jupyter notebooks, differentiate between X-ray crystallography phasing methods.
+*After completing this learning path, you should be comfortable analyzing bioinformatics data on the command line in a cloud environment and integrating -omics data to understand biological insight including normalize and perform differential analysis on proteomics data including QC management of missing values and understanding batch effects, prepare visualize and interpret molecular data and simulations using bioinformatics tools like PyMOL, manage and execute computational biology software and docking simulations in containerized cloud environments, apply cheminformatics and machine learning approaches to analyze molecular interactions ligand binding and protein structures, execute automated protein docking computational workflows via cloud platforms APIs and services, understand binding affinity equilibrium ligand residence and non-covalent interactions in protein-ligand complexes, perform macromolecular structure determination applying X-ray crystallography phasing and molecular replacement techniques, analyze protein structure-function relationships and relate protein properties to biochemical conditions, evaluate interpret visualize and communicate statistical and scientific results critically using interactive computational resources, utilize cloud computing resources efficiently for biomedical bioinformatics and proteomics data science analyses.
 These skills can be applied to a wide variety of Omics datasets in the subsequent sections.*

 | Specs                    |      Details     |
 |--------------------------|------------------|